How to Write an Opinion Essay Like a Pro

 What is an Opinion Essay?

 An opinion essay is a writing piece that presents the author’s point of view on a particular topic backed by reasoning, evidence, and examples.
-It also shares an opposing viewpoint but suggests arguments why it’s inconsistent.
+It also shares an opposing viewpoint but suggests arguments as to why it’s inconsistent.

 The purpose is to articulate your position, demonstrating what you think on a topic (question) and why you think so.
+The whys behind your thoughts come in handy when you write reflective essays.

 In academia, educators assign opinion essays to students so they learn how to express their views right.
 With these papers, teachers test students’ critical thinking, writing skills, ability to convey thoughts, and knowledge of a particular subject.

-Opinion papers are also trendy online.
+Opinions are also trendy online.
 (We all write social media posts expressing our thoughts on something.)
 You can also find them in personal blogs and Op-Ed sections of newspapers like the New York Times.

 How is it different from other essay types?